Optimizing Your Custom Flags Design to Capture More Attention

 Sizing and Location

 You want to avoid putting too much text — it will make your flag look very cluttered which can confuse the customer.
 It’s best to just sustain a clear and upfront message.
-Your custom flag should be visible to a person either walking, driving or standing, It is important to make sure that your potential customers have a chance to react to the sign when they see it.
+Your custom flag should be visible to a person either walking, driving, or standing, It is important to make sure that your potential customers have a chance to react to the sign when they see it.

-Once you’ve learned how to design custom flags, the next step is visibility of the sign.
+Once you’ve learned how to design custom flags, the next step is the visibility of the sign.
 The placement or location of your flag plays an important role!
-The physical appearance of your business location will determine the location, the type and the size of a flag you should have.
+The physical appearance of your business location will determine the location, the type, and the size of a flag you should have.
 Prioritize the information you need to communicate, for example, simple sayings such as sales, clearance, event or just a simple logo with your slogan will do just the job.

 These tips do not only apply to custom flags – all of your signs should take them into consideration.
 Remember, sometimes less is more.
 Keep your signage straight forward, to the point, and readable.
 At the end of the day, one properly designed sign will perform ten badly designed ones.
 Next time you are thinking of how to design custom flags, assume your clients will be driving by at high speeds, only allowing them seconds to read your advertisement.